Alexwcjung/Classroom-assessment/Validity.md

 ## 🌳 Research Topic & Need

 **Research Topic**
-- Study of self-access test takers’ preparation practices for the **PTE Academic** in Australia
+- Study of self-access test takers’ preparation practices for the **Pearson Test of English(PTE) Academic** in Australia
 - Focus: how preparation strategies change across sittings and relate to **score gains & test validity**

 **Research Need**
-- Pearson Test of English(PTE) Academic = key requirement for **Australian immigration**
+- PTE Academic = key requirement for **Australian immigration**
 - Many candidates **retake the test multiple times** until target scores are reached
 - Existing research → extensive on **IELTS/TOEFL**, but limited on **PTE Academic** → this study fills the gap